Slow Websites – Costing You Sales?

 How fast will be furious?

-Web analytics tell us how fast should be your flash.
+Web analytics tells us how fast should be your flash.
 The research shows that half of the visitors expect a page to load within two seconds.

 Almost around 40% of the visitors will give up within 5 seconds, and roughly 14% of people who aren’t satisfied with load time will shop somewhere else.
 Over half of them won’t even keep the loyalty to your brand or website.